1. Home

 Note: If you are planning to buy an electric vehicle, central air conditioner system, or heated swimming pool within a few years after installing your solar panel system, you should include their expected power usage when calculating your power needs with your solar installer.

-At Palmetto, we can help you calculate the power consumption of your home appliances, to determine the right number of solar panels for your energy needs without the hassle of adding up each appliance.
 Visit our Solar Energy System Calculator to see the recommended system size for your home, and learn how much you can save by switching to home solar.
+Expert advisors are ready to help you design the best system for your needs.

 Read More From The Clean Energy Learning Center